Gulfstream Aerospace

 Cabin Volume Control

 Zone-level audio routing with overall cabin volume control and AV source switching.
-Crew can fade audio between zones, control individual seat headrests, and manage the galley speaker independently.

 GTS Digital Circuit Breakers